Lymah123/100-days-of-code/daily-journal.md

 Day 15: 15/04/25

 I received feedback and suggestions on my PR in the bitcoinfuzz repository.
 I started working on the implementation.

+Day 16: 16/04/25

+Today, I worked on the feedback I received on the bitcoinfuzz repository, and I requested for a new review.